Puffins in Iceland

 Kuku's favorite spots to see puffins in Iceland

-As we said, there's no best spots to see puffins in Iceland.
-Each place is unique and will offer you a completely different scenery.
-Some are more popular, some are more secret and far away form everything, but none is better than another!
+As we said, there are no best spots to see puffins in Iceland.
+Each place is unique and will offer you completely different scenery.
+Some are more popular, some are more secret and far away from everything, but none is better than another!

 Photo: Puffin couple observing the sea